 Diagnosis of hepatitis B

-Blood tests are available to determine if you are or have been infected with hepatitis B. It may take six months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
-During this six-month period, you may be infected with hepatitis B and should take action to prevent potential infection of other people.
+are available to determine if you are or have been infected with hepatitis B. It may take 6 months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
+During this 6-month period, until you know whether you are infected or not, take action to prevent potential infection of other people.

-There are also tests that can assess liver damage from hepatitis B. The interpretation of these tests can be complicated and specialist advice is needed, so it is best to talk to your doctor.
+There are also tests that can assess liver damage from hepatitis B. The interpretation of these tests can be complicated and specialist advice is needed, so talk to your doctor.

-Current treatments available include antiviral medications, some of which are covered by the Pharmaceutical Benefits Scheme.
-If you have long-term hepatitis B, you should consult with your doctor who will monitor your condition and, if necessary, refer you to a specialist.
-It is also a good idea to limit how much alcohol you drink and to eat a well-balanced, low-fat diet.
+If you have long-term hepatitis B, consult with your doctor.
+They will monitor your condition and, if necessary, refer you to a specialist.

 Immunisation for hepatitis B